googleapis/api-client-staging/generated/python/gapic-google-devtools-cloudtrace-v1/README.rst

-GAX library for the Google Cloudtrace API
+GAPIC library for the Google Cloudtrace API
 ================================================================================

 gax-google-devtools-cloudtrace-v1 uses google-gax_ (Google API extensions) to provide an